 Tracy is a senior project manager at the Miistakis Institute.Tracy acquired her BSc from University of Victoria in biology and environmental design and her MSc from the University of Calgary, Resources and the Environment Program.
 Tracy's graduate work, in association with the Miistakis Institute, focused on the development and assessment of a citizen science project to monitor wildlife movement across a major highway.
 Tracy is also a founding member and director of The Ssubi Foundation, a non-profit organization that aims to alleviate poverty through educational initiatives in Uganda, East Africa.

 Ken is a GIS Developer with the Miistakis Institute.
 He enjoys problem solving and the creation of applications that help people understand and use GIS data.
 Ken originally started his career in Parks Management working with the Alberta Park Service for ten years, first as a Park Ranger then later as a Cartographer and finally as a GIS Specialist for Kananaskis Country.
 Joining the Miistakis Institute in 2001 Ken is responsible for system administration and server management, data management, GIS and website development, online mapping applications and any other tool that can be developed in a GIS or Web environment.
 Ken currently works remotely from his home in Prince Edward Island.

-Mrs. Holly Kinas is a Research Assistant with the Miistakis Institute, and aids in the research needs of projects at Miistakis.
+Mrs. Holly Kinas is a Conservation Analyst with the Miistakis Institute, and aids in the research needs of projects at Miistakis.
 Holly obtained her Bachelor of Science in General Science, Biology specialty, from Mount Royal University.
 She has worked in environmental consulting for 2 years as a Wildlife Office Assistant and Wildlife Biologist working on projects in Alberta and British Columbia.
 She began volunteering for the Miistakis Institute's citizen science project 'Call of the Wetland,' in spring of 2016 and was later hired by Miistakis.